 - (a) The assets cease to be your assets and you will no longer have a proprietary claim over them.
-They will not be held subject the rules of a regulator in safe custody (where they are financial instruments) or subject to client money protection rules (where they are cash).
-The assets become our assets and we can deal with them in our own right; - (b) You will have an unsecured contractual claim against us for re- transfer of equivalent assets; and

-(c) As a result, the assets will not be subject to a trust or otherwise insulated in our insolvency.
+They will not be held subject to the Custody Rules or the rules of another applicable regulator in safe custody (where they are financial instruments) or subject to the Client Money Rules or other applicable client money protection (where they are cash).
+The assets become our assets and we can deal with them in our own right; - (b) You will have an unsecured contractual claim against us for re- transfer of equivalent assets; and - (c) As a result, the assets will not be subject to a trust or otherwise insulated in our insolvency.
 And, in such event, you may not receive back everything so transferred to us and you will only rank as a general creditor.
+The FCA's Client Money Distribution Rules which are set out in the CASS 7A of the FCA Handbook ("Client Money Distribution Rules") will not apply to these assets where they are cash and you will not be entitled to share in any distribution under the Client Money Distribution Rules.